504 plan

 Simile

-A figure of speech that uses the words “like” or “as” to describe a person or thing through a non-literal comparison to another noun. (e.g., “He is as free as a bird.” or “They fought like cats and dogs.”).
+A simile is a figure of speech that uses the words “like” or “as” to describe a person or thing through a nonliteral comparison to another noun (e.g., “he is as free as a bird” or “they fought like cats and dogs”).

 SMART goal

-A specific, measurable, achievable, relevant, and time-specific (SMART) goal set by an individual educator or team to reach a certain realistic literacy achievement.
+SMART goals are specific, measurable, achievable, relevant, and time-specific goals set by an individual educator or team to reach a certain realistic literacy achievement.

 Spelling

-Applying knowledge of phonics and morphology to convert spoken units of a word into the correct letters or graphemes that represent those sounds, and recording those graphemes in the correct sequence.
+Spelling involves applying knowledge of phonics and morphology to convert the spoken units of a word into the correct graphemes that represent those sounds and recording those graphemes in the correct sequence.
 Also referred to as orthography, spelling is one skill in a person’s orthographic knowledge.

 Structured literacy